 These standards all use the AICPA Trust Services Criteria to assess compliance.
 (See below)

-Common Information Technology, Information Security, and Risk Management Control Frameworks
+Common Information Technology Framework, Information Security Framework, and Risk Management Control Framework Options

 Note that all of these control frameworks can (and have been) mapped to each other in cross-walk documents that can be found on the Internet.